Working remotely doesn’t have to mean taking a pay cut. There are more legit online jobs than ever. All it takes is being aware of the possibilities.

 Believe it or not, travel agents are still in demand.
 It just depends on finding the right niche.
 This is an especially good business for you if you have personal or professional travel experience, because you can provide your clients with insights they can’t get from a website.

 Legit Online Jobs: Growing Industries Hiring Online

-Popular online healthcare jobs include billing, coding, the handling of insurance claims, and general customer service work.
+Popular online healthcare jobs include billing, coding, the handling of insurance claims and general customer service work.

 If you produce results, you can get paid big money.
 Just about every industry needs quality salespeople.

-A field open to both entry-level and experienced professionals, common roles in accounting and finance include bookkeeping, managing payables and receivables, collections, and analysis.
+A field open to both entry-level and experienced professionals, common roles in accounting and finance include bookkeeping, managing payables and receivables, collections and analysis.

 Work with PR and marketing departments to deliver communications within and to prospects and customers of a company.